-HANDLING AND STORAGE (FOR SAFETY)
+7. HANDLING AND STORAGE (FOR SAFETY)

 No special precautions are required for these welding consumables.
-Welding electrodes are dense materials and can give rise to a handling hazard when multiple packages of the electrodes are lifted or handled incorrectly or with poor lifting posture.
+Welding fluxes are dense materials and can give rise to a handling hazard when multiple packages of the flux are lifted or handled incorrectly or with poor lifting posture.

-Good practice for handling and storage should be adopted to prevent physical injuries
+Good practice for handling and storage should be adopted to prevent physical injuries.